Photo by Pixabay on Pexels.com

 All a blur

-Lord, give us the wisdom to keep following you even when we do not clearly understand what is going on.
-But give us clarity when we need to share your gospel and lead your people.
+Lord, give the wisdom to keep following even when understanding is incomplete.
+And grant clarity when the time comes to share the gospel and lead Your people.

 1Zechariah 9:9.